GrandpaBond/pxt-heading/README.md

 So for each view we must derive the two important Ellipse properties: {tilt} and {eccentricity}.
 This first requires detection of its major and minor axes.
 The maths for fitting an ellipse to noisy 2D data is both complex and fairly inaccurate.
-Luckily we can make use of the orthogonal third dimension (the Normal) to give us a simpler, faster solution.
+Luckily we have a sequence of 3D readings and the third orthogonal dimension (the Normal) lets us use a simpler analysis method to find the axes.

+So for example: in the XY plane, the ellipse radius {x^2 + y^2} will be at a maximum as it is passing its major-axis.
+This happens twice per rotation, when the field is crossing the XY plane.

-The three magnetometer readings are related by the formula:  {x^2 + y^2 + z^2 = B} (where B is the constant magnetic field).
-So, for example in the XY plane, the ellipse radius {x^2 + y^2} is at a maximum (i.e. passing its major-axis) when the field aligns with this plane and the z-value is basically zero.
+We know that the three magnetometer readings are related by the formula:  {x^2 + y^2 + z^2 = B}, where B is the constant (over our time-scales) magnetic field, so near each end of the major-axis the z-value will be at a minimum: at one end it dips below the plane; at the other end it rises above.

-Conversely the radius is at a minimum (its minor-axis) where the field points farthest from the plane, and the z-value changes from growing to shrinking (either positive or negative).
+Conversely the XY radius is at a minimum (its minor-axis) where the field points farthest from the plane.
+Here the z-value is at its biggest, and its sign will differ between the two ends of the XY minor-axis.

-The same holds true for the other two planes: the Normal helps us find the two axes.
+The same holds true for the other two planes: the Normal helps us sorts out which end is which for each axis.
 For each of these three mutually-orthogonal views, we re-label its coordinates as {u,v}, with {w} being the third (orthogonal) coordinate.